A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

 \textbf{Matching.} \cite{hu_time-series_2021} predict a future event in a time-series sequence, e.g. a future anomalous watt-hour meter clock event of the State Grid of China in weekly sensor readings.
 To that end, a future event $y_{t + 1} \in \mathbb{Z}$ is predicted based on historic events $y_t$ and $T$ segments $\mathbf{X}_t \in \mathbb{R}^{\tau \times d}$ of the time-series sequence $\mathbf{X} \in \mathbb{R}^{N \times d}$ with length $\tau$:

-Before feeding the historic data $\langle \mathbf{X}_{1:T}, y_{1:T} \rangle$ into a neural network, the proposed event prediction method recognizes representative time-series patterns called \emph{states} and denoted as $\Theta_v \in \mathbb{R}^{\tau \times d}$ for segments of the data (cf. \autoref{fig:evo}).
-Hence, redundant or very similar time-series patterns from multiples sources are recognized by the same state (\emph{matching}).
+Before feeding the historic data $\langle \mathbf{X}_{1:T}, y_{1:T} \rangle$ into a neural network, the proposed EP method recognizes representative time-series patterns called \emph{states} and denoted as $\Theta_v \in \mathbb{R}^{\tau \times d}$ for segments of the data (cf. \autoref{fig:evo}).
+Hence, redundant or very similar time-series patterns from multiples sources are recognized by the same state (\emph{matching}). \cite{hu_time-series_2021} is the only method proposed that features an explicit matching mechanism for data coming from multiple sources.
+Other proposals for matching \cite{li_constructing_2018,lei_event_2019,zhang_analogous_2020,wang_multi-level_2021,hoegh_bayesian_2015,ramakrishnan_beating_2014,kang_carbon_2017,acharya_causal_2017} are not explicitly including the mechanism in their method.